Unity Hackweek 2018 Game Jam

 (Photo by Mantas Puida)

 In June I participated in our annual Unity Hackweek event, where people from around the company work across a diversity of teams (such as graphics, cloud services, machine learning) to learn and play with new ideas, get to know each other, and pull together some interesting projects.
 Unity Hackweek 2018: Creating X Together.

 This year Unity invited people from other companies to attend alongside 500 Unity employees.
 I had the pleasure to work with members from Zynga and Kiloo (developers of "Subway Surfer") who we met through the Women in Gaming initiative.

 One of us lost their luggage on the way to Denmark so this sparked some game themes.
 Our team built a small tile-matching puzzle similar to Tetris with luggage items such as socks, cameras, jeans, boots and Poké Balls.
-This gave us a nice opportunity to play with Unity for Small Things and ECS.
+This gave us a nice opportunity to play with Unity for Small Things and DOTS.

 To publish the game, Unity for Small Things exports the entire game (including assets and runtime) as one HTML file that can be easily uploaded.
 We hosted "Dude, where is my luggage?" over at https://briangershon.itch.io/dude-where-is-my-luggage

 - Aleksandra Glegola (Kiloo)